Bariatric Exercise and Diet Guidelines Post-op

-You should be physically and psychologically strong to be a candidate for bariatric surgery, as these states have a profound effect on your recovery.
+You should be physically and psychologically strong to be a candidate for bariatric surgery, as that will have a profound effect on your recovery.

 After your surgery, it is necessary to follow your surgeon’s instructions thoroughly to ensure a risk-free recovery period.
-You should follow a nutritious diet, get plenty of rest, and take prescribed medicines on time to bring your body back to its highest health level.
+You should follow a nutritious diet, get plenty of rest, and take prescribed medicines on time to bring your body back to its peak health level.

 You will face huge modifications in your diet after bariatric surgery.
 You will follow a liquid diet post-operatively that slowly progresses to solids.
 If you were previously in the habit of overeating and eating junk or processed foods, then this may be the most challenging part for you.

 For the first week, you will not be permitted to have solid foods in order to allow the healing of your stomach.
 Your surgeon will keep you on a liquid diet that will mainly include low-calorie fluids.
 It is important to stay hydrated during your recovery period.
-Intake of only water may lead to severe consequences and may cause imbalance in electrolytes.
+Intake of only water may lead to severe consequences and may cause an imbalance in electrolytes.

 To prevent yourself from dehydration you should drink at least 48 to 64 ounces of low-calorie fluids throughout the day.
 Your surgeon will advise you on the quantity and type of fluids that would be best for you after surgery.
 You should strictly avoid carbonated beverages, high-calorie drinks and alcohol.